Mocksville, North Carolina

 Mocksville is a town in Davie County, North Carolina, United States.
-The population was 5,900 at the 2020 census.
+The population was 5,927 at the 2020 census.
 I-40 leads west to Statesville and Hickory, and east to Winston-Salem and Greensboro.
 Route 64 heads east to Lexington, and west towards Statesville and Taylorsville.
 It is the county seat of Davie County.

 History

 Mocksville was incorporated as a town in 1839.
-The town was named for the original owner of the town site.
+The town was named for the original owner of the town site, previously referred to as "Mocks Old Field".

 George E. Barnhardt House, Boxwood Lodge, Cana Store and Post Office, Jesse Clement House, Cooleemee, Davie County Courthouse, Davie County Jail, Downtown Mocksville Historic District, Hinton Rowan Helper House, Hodges Business College, McGuire-Setzer House, North Main Street Historic District, and Salisbury Street Historic District are listed on the National Register of Historic Places.

 Geography and geology

 Mocksville is located south of the center of Davie County.
 U.S. Routes 64 and 601 pass through the town, while U.S. Route 158 has its western terminus in the town center.
 US 64 leads east 19 mi to Lexington and west 24 mi to Statesville, while US 601 leads north 19 mi to Yadkinville and south 17 mi to Salisbury.
 US 158 leads northeast 26 mi to Winston-Salem.
 Interstate 40 passes 3 mi northwest of the center of town, with access from Exit 168 (US 64) and Exit 170 (US 601).

 According to the United States Census Bureau, the town has a total area of 19.6 km2, of which 0.03 sqkm, or 0.17%, is water.